Skip to Content

 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.

-Mushroom farotto (aka mushroom farro risotto) is a delicious and easy recipe.
+Mushroom farotto (aka mushroom farro risotto) is an easy spin on traditional risotto.
 We have added dried, rehydrated Porcini mushrooms for a punch of flavor.

 Plus, the Crimini mushrooms, leek, garlic and fresh oregano.
 The ricotta and Parmesan cheese give this risotto a wonderful creaminess.